Protocentral/protocentral_healthypi_v4/docs/operating_healthypiv4.md

 ![Temperature sensor](images/hpi3-temperature.jpg)

-No more colour coding confusion, Just Plug the qwiic based temperature sensor directly to read data.Refer the connection shown in the following picture.
+No more colour coding confusion, Just Plug the qwiic based temperature sensor directly to read data.
+Refer the connection shown in the following picture.

 [Photo of temperature sensor connector with color codes]